Use time and billing software to create more accurate invoices and automate your accounting processes. Learn what to look for and how to get started.

 - Free up hours each week for more paid work

-- Collect valuable data that can be leveraged for actionable business decisions
+- Collect valuable data that can be leveraged for actionable business decisions and better time management

 You should also extend your must-have features beyond just the option to track time and send invoices based on that data.
 The quality of your invoices matters, as well.
 Clients are more likely to pay quickly when your online invoices offer flexible digital payment methods, such as credit cards or direct bank transfers.